nkoutroumanis/Weather-Integrator/README.md

 ```

 The builder pattern of the WeatherIntegrator object has the following methods;
 * useIndex -  it is highly recommended to use this method.
-An index of the NetCDF library will be used for boosting the accessing of the weather data files.
+An index of the NetCDF library will be used for boosting the accessing on the weather data files.
 * lruCacheMaxEntries - it accepts as an argument an integer which is the number of the cache entries.
 The higher the number, the higher the throughtput of the enriched records (if temporally unsorted).
 If the spatio-temporal records are already sorted by date, then set this 1.
 If not set, the default passed int argument is 4.
 * gribFilesExtension - it accepts as an argument a string which is the extension of the grib files.
 If not set, the default passed string argument is '.grb2'.
-* removeLastValueFromRecords - if used, for each record that is to be enriched, the last value of every input record will not be included to the enriched record.
+* removeLastValueFromRecords - if used, the last value of every input record will not be included to the enriched output record.
 * filter - if used, only the spatio-temporal records that are enclosed by the (spatial) filter (Rectangle object argument) will taken into account for the enrichment procedure.
 You can create a Rectangle object with the following command;

         // all of the arguments are double type variables